Nariod/laz-y/README.md

 You end up with :
 * Your initial templates, untouched
 * The templates with marks replaced with MSF payloads and decoding routines
-* If the templates are .cs, the resulting C# binaries
+* If the templates are .cs, the resulting C# binaries (EXEs and soon DLLs)

 ## Installation
 This script has only been tested on Kali.